 Information for prospective students

-MSc Social Research Methods is now open for 2022/23 applications
+MSc Social Research Methods has limited availability remaining for 2022/23 applications.

 Visit the MSc in Social Research Methods online prospectus page.